Preventive healthcare: Effectiveness

 While these specific services bring about small net savings, not every preventive health measure saves more than it costs.
-A 1970s study showed that preventing heart attacks by treating hypertension early on with drugs actually did not save money in the long run.
+A 1970s study showed that preventing heart attacks by treating hypertension early on with drugs did not save money in the long run.
 The money saved by evading treatment from heart attack and stroke only amounted to about a quarter of the cost of the drugs.
 Similarly, it was found that the cost of drugs or dietary changes to decrease high blood cholesterol exceeded the cost of subsequent heart disease treatment.
 Due to these findings, some argue that rather than focusing healthcare reform efforts exclusively on preventive care, the interventions that bring about the highest level of health should be prioritized.

-In 2008, Cohen et al. outlined a few arguments made by skeptics of preventive healthcare.
-Many argue that preventive measures only cost less than future treatment when the proportion of the population that would become ill in the absence of prevention is fairly large.
+In 2008, Cohen et al. outlined a few arguments made by skeptics of preventive healthcare, for example that preventive measures only cost less than future treatment when the proportion of the population that would become ill in the absence of prevention is fairly large.
 The Diabetes Prevention Program Research Group conducted a 2012 study evaluating the costs and benefits in quality-adjusted life-years or QALYs of lifestyle changes versus taking the drug metformin.
 They found that neither method brought about financial savings, but were cost-effective nonetheless because they brought about an increase in QALYs.
-In addition to scrutinizing costs, preventive healthcare skeptics also examine efficiency of interventions.
-They argue that while many treatments of existing diseases involve use of advanced equipment and technology, in some cases, this is a more efficient use of resources than attempts to prevent the disease.
+Preventive healthcare skeptics also argue that while many treatments of existing diseases involve use of advanced equipment and technology, in some cases, this would be a more efficient use of resources than attempts to prevent the disease.
 Cohen suggested that the preventive measures most worth exploring and investing in are those that could benefit a large portion of the population to bring about cumulative and widespread health benefits at a reasonable cost.